Sexual abuse in the American film industry: Patricia Douglas case

-Patricia Douglas, a dancer and film extra, reported being raped by David Ross, a sales employee at Metro-Goldwyn-Meyer studios, during a party she was hired to entertain guests with dozens of other women hosted by the company in 1937.
+Patricia Douglas, a dancer and film extra, reported being raped by David Ross, a sales employee at Metro-Goldwyn-Mayer studios, during a party she was hired to entertain guests with dozens of other women hosted by the company in 1937.
 Patricia reported she was force-fed alcohol, then when she went outside to vomit, Ross forced her into a car and violently raped her.
 She immediately went to the hospital and filed reports for prosecution, even paying her own legal fees.

 A massive retaliation was waged against Patricia to blacklist and ruin her so the case was dropped.
 Patricia was cleaned at the hospital instead of evidence being collected, news reports revealing her personal information lied that she was promiscuous and had contracted a sexually transmitted disease, and even the prosecutor was accused of taking bribes in exchange for dropping the charges.
 Director David Stenn found Patricia before she died in 2003, insisting to ask her account once again, which was published in an article by Vanity Fair magazine.
 Stenn would later release the documentary Girl 27 to cover Patricia's reports and legal efforts and ensuing fallout, as well as other sexual abuses of female celebrities in the American entertainment industry.

 Actresses and feminist activists Rose McGowan and Jessica Chastain have voiced their support for the documentary and believe it to be vital education on sexual abuse cultures in Hollywood.
 McGowan has since publicly accused Hal Roach, at whose ranch the party was held, of facilitating the sexual abuses of even more women at the party, but details haven't been elaborated to expend on the case any further.

+Arthur Freed case

+In 1988, former child actress Shirley Temple accused Arthur Freed of having sexually harassed her both in her autobiography and in an interview on Larry King Live.
+Temple alleged that Freed called her into his room and undressed in front of the then-twelve year old actress.

 Louis B. Mayer case

 Louis B. Mayer has been accused of sexual abuse, including having groped a then-teenage Judy Garland.
 According to Gerald Clarke's book Get Happy: The Life of Judy Garland, Mayer "held meetings with the young woman seated on his lap, his hands on her chest".

+Shirley Temple also made allegations against Mayer in her autobiography, having accused him of sexually propositioning her mother Gertrude in an adjacent room during the incident Temple had with Freed.